 There’s so much corporate jargon and waffle in websites that straight talk stands out.

-When journalists used corporate websites in our tests, they were very interested in finding facts.
+When journalists used corporate websites in the NN/g tests, they were very interested in finding facts.
 Sometimes these facts were offbeat, eliciting an “I didn’t know that” response.
 Sometimes facts were as simple as a CEO’s age.

 Journalists typically scanned past lines of text that seemed too marketing-oriented.
 They were always wary (and sometimes cynical) about marketing information:

 “We need to characterize the companies, not just say what they say.
 I look for facts….
 You can smell it if they are trying to cover a bad fact.”